enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 For state management, the team used Pinia, the official state library for Vue 3.
 Pinia provides a simple and modular API that supports reactivity and efficient state sharing across components, making it ideal for handling data such as user sessions and shared resources.
 Communication with the backend is handled via a REST API, with authentication managed through JSON Web Tokens (JWT).
 The JWT is securely stored in the Pinia store, enabling persistent sessions and controlled access to protected resources.

-**Main Layout Nesting**
+### Main Layout Nesting
 In Vue applications, shared elements such as headers, footers, and navigation bars are often placed directly in App.vue.
 However, in this project, these elements are required on most, but not all views.
 For instance, the login page intentionally omits both the footer and navigation bar.
 As a result, placing these components in App.vue would make it difficult to exclude them on specific routes.
 To solve this, a dedicated MainLayout.vue component was created.
 This layout acts as a wrapper for all authenticated or primary views of the application.
 It includes the shared interface components (header, footer, nav bar) and wraps the dynamic content using `<router-view />`.
 All primary routes (such as /projects) are defined as child routes of the root path '/'.
 Each of these child routes is rendered within the MainLayout.vue wrapper, ensuring consistent UI structure while dynamically loading the corresponding view.
 For routes like the login page or error views, where no layout elements should be displayed, standalone routes are defined outside of the MainLayout.vue context.
 This modular routing structure offers flexibility and enforces a clean separation between public and authenticated parts of the interface, while keeping the core UI consistent where needed.

 ## Core Features
 The frontend application is structured around a single-page (SPA) layout consisting of a login screen and a main interface.
 Once authenticated, users are presented with a unified layout that includes a header, footer, and navigation drawer.
 This layout wraps all main views of the application to ensure a consistent user experience across different sections.

-The application provides different functionalities depending on the user’s role:

-- **Researchers** have read-only access to data and can only change their password.
-- **Technicians** can modify system elements (e.g., nodes, sensors) and update their password.
-- **Administrators** have full access, including user management capabilities such as creating new accounts.

-The core of the application is organized around four main entities:
+The application provides different functionalities depending on the user’s role The core of the application is organized around four main entities:

+### Commercial Sensors
-1. **Commercial Sensors**: Commercial Sensors serve as standardized, reusable definitions for real-world sensor types.
+Commercial Sensors serve as standardized, reusable definitions for real-world sensor types.
 They are used exclusively for documentation purposes and do not directly influence the behavior of sensor templates or sensor nodes.
 Instead, they function as centralized metadata containers that help organize and describe sensor characteristics in a consistent and reusable manner across the application.
 For example, a Commercial Sensor entry could represent a typical temperature sensor, including its expected measurement range (e.g., -40°C to +85°C), unit (°C), and a link to its datasheet.
 Similarly, a more complex Commercial Sensor could represent an entire meteorological station, listing each measured variable (temperature, humidity, wind speed), the expected ranges for each channel, calibration notes, and even field-specific deployment considerations.
 By storing this information in a dedicated Commercial Sensor entity, technicians and researchers can avoid redundancy, maintain traceability, and ensure that sensor definitions are consistent throughout the system.
 This also enables teams to quickly understand which type of hardware a given sensor node is designed to work with, without having to consult scattered documentation or external resources.

+### Sensor Templates
-2. **Sensor Templates**: Sensor Templates act as configuration blueprints that define how a sensor node should behave and how its firmware should be compiled.
+Sensor Templates act as configuration blueprints that define how a sensor node should behave and how its firmware should be compiled.
 Each template encapsulates essential information such as the microcontroller platform (e.g., CubeCell, ESP32) and the GitLab repository URL where the firmware is stored.
-One of the key features of Sensor Templates is the ability to define Configurables, parameter placeholders that must be set individually for each sensor node instantiated from the template.
+One of the key features of Sensor Templates is the ability to define **Configurables**, parameter placeholders that must be set individually for each sensor node instantiated from the template.
 For example, a template might define a configurable called SENDING_INTERVAL, which must then be explicitly set to a concrete value (e.g., 60 seconds) for each sensor node.
 This enables flexible per-device customization while preserving a shared structural definition.
 Another critical feature of Sensor Templates is the Node Template Field system.
 This mechanism defines which specific data points the sensor node is expected to measure and transmit back to the infrastructure.
 Each field in this data contract includes a name, a Protobuf-compatible data type (e.g., float, int32), an unit (e.g., °C, %), and an optional link to the corresponding Commercial Sensor.
 This formal contract ensures that the system knows what kind of data to expect from each node and how to process or visualize it.
-The Protobuf schema generated from this definition can be previewed in the template overview, and the corresponding NanoPB-compatible code can be downloaded by developers to embedded in the source code.
+The **Protobuf schema** generated from this definition can be previewed in the template overview, and the corresponding **NanoPB**-compatible code can be downloaded by developers to embedded in the source code.

+### Sensor Nodes
-3.  **Sensor Nodes**: Sensor Nodes represent the actual IoT devices deployed in the field.
+Sensor Nodes represent the actual IoT devices deployed in the field.
 Each node is instantiated from a Sensor Template, inheriting its firmware configuration, expected data schema, and associated Commercial Sensors.
-In addition to this inherited structure, each node stores deployment-specific metadata such as GPS coordinates, altitude and firmware version.
+In addition to this inherited structure, each node stores deployment-specific metadata such as location and firmware version.
 These nodes serve as the primary unit for provisioning firmware, tracking deployment status, and monitoring sensor activity.
 When a new node is created, the backend automatically provisions a corresponding device on the TTN platform.
 This ensures the node is ready to transmit data using LoRaWAN.
 A direct link to the device’s TTN management page is available in the node’s overview for easy access.
 Location data is visualized using an interactive map, allowing users to inspect deployment distribution at a glance.
-TThe overview also displays two types of Configurables.
+The overview also displays two types of Configurables.
 User-defined Configurables are values that must be set manually for each node, for example, the data transmission interval.
 These are defined at the template level and filled in per node.
 System Configurables, on the other hand, are injected automatically by the backend and are common to all nodes.
-They typically include identifiers and credentials needed for LoRa and TTN communication and do not need to be modified by the user.
-These system Configurables are required for network-level communication and typically include LoRa and TTN credentials.
-Their values are pre-filled and managed by the backend to ensure consistency and prevent misconfiguration.
+They typically include identifiers and credentials needed for LoRa and TTN communication and can't be modified by the user.
 To assist developers, a preview of the auto-generated config.h file is shown directly in the UI.
 This file consolidates both user and system Configurables and is embedded into the source code during compilation.
-The overview also includes a Firmware Tools section (described in detail in a later chapter), which provides direct access to firmware binaries and programming utilities.
+The sensor node overview also includes a Firmware [Tools section](#firmware-tools), which provides direct access to firmware binaries and programming utilities.
 Additionally, the most recent values received from the sensor node are listed alongside timestamps, offering a quick snapshot of the node’s current operational status.

+### Projects
-4. **Projects**: Projects act as containers for organizing sensor nodes into meaningful groups.
+Projects act as containers for organizing sensor nodes into meaningful groups.
 Each project typically corresponds to a field study, deployment site, or research objective.
 Projects simplify management by grouping related nodes under a shared context and allow researchers to monitor aggregated data.
-Projects can also store metadata in form of links such as wiki pages, documentation.
+Projects can also store metadata in form of links such as wiki pages or documentation.

 Each entity follows a standardized view structure:

 - **List View**: Displays a searchable list of items (e.g., all sensor nodes).
 Allows navigation to detail or create views.
 - **Detail View**: Shows all properties of a selected item, with contextual actions (edit, delete).
 - **Create View**: Presents a form for adding a new item.